Let’s Make An Amazing Purple Basil Pesto!

 For 2 people

-1. Full a pot with 2/3 of lightly salted water and bring it to boil.
-Add pasta to boiling water and cook “al dente”.
+1. Fill a pot with 2/3 of lightly salted water and bring it to boil.

 2. Gently wash the basil, pulling all the stems off and preserving only the leaves.
 Allow them to dry on a towel, or pat them gently with towel paper.